 D) Deposits not in compliance with the provisions of the Companies Act, 2013: NIL

-Mr. K. Sudesh Kumar Acharya (DIN 02267112), Director retires by rotation at the end of the ensuing Annual General meeting and being eligible offers himself for re-appointment.
-The Board recommends his re-appointment as a Director on the Board of the Company.
+Mrs. Abhilasha K. Bhargava (DIN 00940237), Director retires by rotation at the end of the ensuing Annual General meeting and being eligible offers herself for re-appointment.
+The Board recommends her re-appointment as a Director on the Board of the Company.
 The Companys Board comprises of five Directors of which two Directors hold an Executive position and the other three Directors are Independent, Non-executive Directors.

 A) Composition of the Board:

 |Ms. Abhilasha Krishna Bhargava||Executive Director|